ICON PLC

+ICON plc is an Irish headquartered multinational healthcare intelligence and clinical research organisation.
+As of February 2025 had approximately 41,900 employees in 55 countries.

 History

-Icon was founded in Dublin, Ireland, by John Climax and Ronan Lambe in 1990.
+ICON was founded in Dublin, Ireland, by John Climax and Ronan Lambe in 1990.
 Since January 2010, Climax has held a position on the board of directors.
 Lambe retired from the board of directors in 2018.

-Between 1991 and 1996, Icon opened offices in the United Kingdom, United States, and Japan.
-A year later, Icon shares started to be traded on Nasdaq.
+Between 1991 and 1996, ICON opened offices in the United Kingdom, United States, Germany, and Japan.
+Two years later, ICON shares started to be traded on Nasdaq.

-In 2018, Icon won the PharmaTimes Clinical Researcher of the Year.
-Icon received 2019 Clinical Research Organization leadership awards in five categories, determined by Life Science Leader magazine and Industry Standard Research (ISR).

-In March 2017, Steve Cutler was appointed Chief Executive Officer of Icon He had previously been with Quintiles South Africa, Sandoz AG, and Kendle Intl Inc, before joiníng Icon Clinical Research Services in 2011, and becoming Chief Operating Officer in 2014.
+In March 2017, Steve Cutler was appointed Chief Executive Officer of ICON.
+He had previously been with Quintiles South Africa, Sandoz AG, and Kendle Intl Inc, before joining ICON Clinical Research Services in 2011, and becoming Chief Operating Officer in 2014.

-In 2013 the company was acquired by KKR, which listed the company on the Nasdaq in November 2014 and maintained shares until September 2019.
-In August 2017, the company acquired Conshohocken-based real-world healthcare data, analytics, and technology solutions company Symphony Health for US$530 million.
-PRA's 2018 revenue was US$2.87 billion.
-PRA was acquired by Icon on 1 July 2021.